SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 (b) upon a motion which obtains majority approval.

-5.09 A corporate member in good standing may be represented at a general meeting by one person who may be required to produce a certified copy of the corporate resolution authorizing the person to represent the corporation and who may act for the corporate member for all matters including voting.
+5.09 A corporate member may be represented at a general meeting by one person who may be required to produce a certified copy of the corporate resolution authorizing the person to represent the corporation and who may act for the corporate member for all matters including voting.

 5.10 Voting by proxy is not permitted.